Changissnz/selfinterest/README.md

 complexity of the duality between the subjective and the objective.
-The first body is the objective that can be represented as the subjective, for a version of the objective that has the validity of being subject to challenge from sentient will or comparison with alternatives on scales selected by "self-interest".
+The first body is the objective that can be represented as the subjective, for a version of the objective that has the validity of being subject to challenge from sentient will or compared with alternatives on scales selected by "self-interest".
 For something to be objective does not necessitate that something to be about the axiom, or for the axiom.
 The objective, by "self-interest", is a design constructed by the axiom for a wanted truth to be actualized, typically